YellowOnion/steam-runtime-tools/bin/launcher-service.md

     An absolute path indicates a filesystem-based socket, which is associated with the filesystem and can be shared between filesystem namespaces by bind-mounting.
-    The path must not exist before **pressure-vessel-launcher** is run.
+    The path must not exist before **steam-runtime-launcher-service** is run.
     `@` indicates an an abstract socket, which is associated with a network namespace, is shared between all containers that are in the same network namespace, and cannot be shared across network